ccor065/263-project1/README.md

 --- lpm_model_functions.py - has most of the functions to run the computer model  <br />
 --- uncertainty.py - runs and plots parts of the model necessary for uncertainty anaysis  <br />
 --- main.py - runs the model and generates all the graphs relevant to the model  <br />
+--- vis_data /plot_data.py vis_data creates the plots for the data